Book Appointment

 Diffuse Thinning and the Norwood Scale

-In some men, hair loss progresses differently from the classic Norwood patterns.
-This is defined as diffuse thinning on the Norwood scale.
+Some men experience hair loss that doesn’t follow the usual Norwood patterns.
+This is often described as diffuse thinning on the Norwood scale.
 In diffuse thinning:

-- Overall density decreases across the entire top of the head
+• Overall density decreases across the top of the scalp

 Norwood Scale Hair Loss Stages Images Explained

-These visuals illustrate key patterns such as frontal recession, crown thinning, and loss of the hair bridge.
-However, these schematic illustrations do not account for individual variations.
+• While these schematic images show key patterns such as frontal recession, crown thinning, and hair bridge loss, they do not reflect individual differences.

 Norwood Scale and Male Pattern Baldness